Bikash-Mainali/Music-APP/README.md

 # Music-APP-Express-JavaScript

-This application is a music application where you can add or remove musics to/from your favorite list.
+This is a music player application where you can add or remove musics to/from your favorite list.
 You can also play, pause, do next/prev in three different modes (default, shuffle, round).

 # How to start?
 1. Install node on your machine
 2. Install npm on your **music-server** folder with ```npm init```